 Hexaly on the Aircraft Landing Problem

-In the Aircraft Landing Problem, the landing times of a set of planes have to be scheduled.
+In the Aircraft Landing Problem, landing times for a set of planes must be scheduled.
 Each plane can land within a predetermined time window around a target time, and a separation time must be observed between successive planes.
 There are earliness and tardiness costs to pay for each plane landing before or after its target time.
 The objective is to minimize the total penalty cost.

-On the Aircraft Landing Problem, Hexaly reaches a 1.1% average gap to the optimal solutions in 1 minute of running time with instances up to 500 planes.
+On the Aircraft Landing Problem, Hexaly achieves an average gap of 1.1% to the best known solutions in the research community (BKS) in 1 minute of runtime.

 Hexaly results on the Aircraft Landing Problem

-For instances 1 to 8, Hexaly finds the optimal solution within a few seconds.
-For larger instances, ranging from 100 to 500 planes, the gap to the best known solution, expressed in %, for different time limits is shown in the figure below.
-Note that the state-of-the-art solutions are computed using dedicated algorithms, with arbitrary long running times and on specific hardware.
+For instances 1-8, Hexaly finds BKS within a few seconds of runtime.
+For larger instances ranging from 100 to 500 planes, the gap to BKS, expressed as a percentage, across different time limits, is shown in the figure below.
+Note that BKS are computed using dedicated algorithms, with arbitrary long running times and on specific hardware.

 This last figure presents the solution obtained on instance 9 with 100 planes.